kevin-kaixu/partnet-symh/README.md

 As shown in ***Figure 1***, a chair model is represented with a recursive symmetry hierarchy.
 Each leaf node represents a part.
 There are three types of nodes in the hierarchy: **Type 0 -- Leaf nodes** (e.g. *node 7*), **Type 1 -- Adjacency nodes** (e.g. *node 14*, indicating the proximity relations between two adjacent parts), and **Type 2 -- Symmetry nodes** (e.g. *node 9*, which represents either a reflectional or a rotational symmetry relations of multiple parts).
 A symmetry node stores the parameters (e.g., reflection axis) of the corresponding symmetry.
 Please refer to [Wang et al. 2011] and [Li et al. 2017] for more detailed definition of symmetry hierarchy.

 We ensure all shapes belonging to the same shape category share the same high-level structure of symmetry hierarchy.
-This means that those shapes have consistency in the top few levels of their symmetry hierarchies.
+This means that those shapes have consistency in the top few levels of their symmetry hierarchies [van Kaick et al. 2013].
 These levels generally correspond to semantically meaningful major parts.
 For example, a chair model is composed of a back, a seat, a leg and an armrest, and the symmetry hierarchies are consistent at the level of these parts across all chairs.

 #### 2. Data organization